 The Accounts Commission appointed EY as the external auditor of Midlothian Integration Joint Board ("the IJB") for the five year period to 2020/21.
+As a result of the impact of Covid-19 our appointment was extended by a further 12 months to include the financial year 2021/22.

-This Annual Audit Plan, prepared for the benefit of IJB management and the Audit and Risk Committee, sets out our proposed audit approach for the audit of the financial year ending 31 March 2020.
+This Annual Audit Plan, prepared for the benefit of IJB management and the Audit & Risk Committee, sets out our proposed audit approach for the audit of the financial year ending 31 March 2022.
 This plan sets out the work we will perform to allow us to provide our independent auditor's report on the financial statements and meet the wider scope requirements of public sector audit, including the audit of Best Value.
 After consideration by the IJB, the plan is provided to Audit Scotland and published on their website.